jokob-sk/NetAlertX/docs/DEVICE_MANAGEMENT.md

-# Pi.Alert - Device Management
+# NetAlertX - Device Management
 <!--- --------------------------------------------------------------------- --->
 To edit device information:
   - Select "Devices" in the menu on the left of the screen